sciZer0/7/v/README.md

 > <b>The best decisions must overcome the Voting Power of rivals</b>.

-For example, while voting on a certain proposal, some number of Voters may be placing their FOR bets, and simultaneously, some number of Voters may be placing their AGAINST bets.

 The "quadratic" word, in its turn, means that the Voting Power of each bet is calculated as a square root of the number of tokens.

 For example,